rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/README.md

 The [analytical data set](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/covid_nh_final.dta) is in **.dta (Stata data set)** format.

 ## Code
 The analytical data set can be re-created using the [SAS code](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/NH_with_COVID_Data_Set_Creation_Public_Use.sas) in the repository.
 I recommend to run the code in **SAS 9.4** version.
-The following data sources are also required for re-creating the data set.
+The data sets listed in the **Data Sources** section are required for re-creating the analytical data set.

 The table in the article was created using [Stata code](https://github.com/rwerner-upenn/Characteristics-and-Quality-of-US-Nursing-Homes--With-Residents-Infected-With-COVID-19/blob/master/NH_with_COVID_Analysis_Public_Use.do) in the repository.